ralidimitrova/DS4A_team27/README.md

   - *cdc_90519_DS1.csv* - CDC data on underlying medical conditions associated with high risk of severe covid-19 (county level)

-`./data/plots` - plots/figures for report
+`./data/figures` - Figures for the final report